diegovalle/Homicide-MX-Drug-War/readme.md

 _read the file readme.md in the directory [missing-homicides](http://github.com/diegovalle/Homicide-MX-Drug-War/tree/master/missing-homicides/) to see why this happened_

 ------------------------------------------------------------------------------------------------------------------------------------
-__With the exception of Michoacan and Guerrero, if the army moves in there's an increase in homicides__
+__With the exception of Michoacan and Guerrero, when the army moved in, there was an increase in homicides__

 ![Chihuahua](http://github.com/diegovalle/Homicide-MX-Drug-War/raw/master/county-month/output/Chihuahua.png)